GurpeetKaur31/Java_Tutorial/README.md

 # Java_Tutorial
-Short java course that will help building concepts in java
+Short java course that will help building concepts of java